Tmux + Claude GenAI: Coding Nirvana

 set -g @plugin 'tmux-plugins/tmux-sensible'

-set -g @plugin 'tmux-resurrect'
+set -g @plugin 'tmux-plugins/tmux-resurrect'

-set -g @plugin 'tmux-continuum'
+set -g @plugin 'tmux-plugins/tmux-continuum'

-set -g @plugin 'tmux-yank'
+set -g @plugin 'tmux-plugins/tmux-yank'

-# -- Status line config with catppuccin
+# -- Catppuccin status line

 set -g @catppuccin_flavor "mocha"